TeppoJouttenus/curating/modules/paths.md

 # How Do I Create a Path?

 Coming soon.
 In the meantime, please go ahead and get started planning your first path or two.
-The tools for you to create paths are almost ready.